 Using a Meat Thermometer

 A meat thermometer is an essential kitchen tool.
 Avoid guessing when pork is done by always using a meat thermometer.
-A digital (or instant-read) thermometer is a quick, convenient way to make your favorite cuts of pork come out perfectly, neither dried out nor unsafely raw.
+A digital (or instant-read) thermometer is a quick, convenient way to make your favourite cuts of pork come out perfectly.

 - Insert the thermometer into the centre of the thickest part of the meat, away from bone or fat for the most accurate reading.